chientingtung/umem/README.md

 UMEM is designed as a **well‑posed memristor model** that complies with the **Compact Model Coalition (CMC) Verilog‑A Model Pythonic Rule Enforcer (VAMPyRE)**.
 It uses continuous formulation and well-defined state dynamic equation.
-This ensures numerical robustness, reproducibility, and the capability of doing both DC and transient simulation.\n The model is benchmarked with ngspice-44.2_64.
+This ensures numerical robustness, reproducibility, and the capability of doing both DC and transient simulation.
+The model is benchmarked with ngspice-44.2_64.

 ## License